 - A popular myth concerning tapas comes from the times of King Phillip II who wanted to reduce drunken rowdy behavior and passed a law which stated that when a guest bought a drink, bartenders had to place a small portion of food over the mouth of the mug so it would slow the effects of the alcohol.

 Whichever story you choose to believe, one thing that holds true is that eating tapas in Spain is synonymous with good food, bar hopping and getting together with friends and family.
 While living in Spain, make sure you go to a tapas competition, held throughout the country.
-We´ve gone out and tried different tapas, consulted with experts, cooks, and specialized magazines to bring you our top ten list of healthy tapas recipes.
+We've gone out and tried different tapas, consulted with experts, cooks, and specialized magazines to bring you our top ten list of healthy tapas recipes.

 Tortilla de patatas.
 There are many different versions of this tapa but our favorite is the traditional one made with onions and potatoes and eggs, of course.